westmcmillen/beatbot/README.md

 # BeatBot

-Meet your new favorite drummer.
-Always on time and nver gets tired!
+Meet your new favorite drummer!
 BeatBot is simple drum machine that brings the boom!

 # Developement